An official website of the United States government

 Flash floods usually result from intense storms dropping large amounts of rain within a brief period.
 Flash floods occur with little or no warning and can reach full peak in only a few minutes.

 Find out if you live in a flood-prone area.
 Ask whether your property is above or below the flood stage water level and learn about the history of flooding for your region.
 Learn flood warning signs and your community alert signals.
 Request information on preparing for floods and flash floods.
 Contact the EMO and the American Red Cross for a copy of the community flood evacuation plan.
 This plan should include information on the safest routes to shelters.
 Individuals living in flash flood areas should have several alternative routes.
 Have disaster supplies on hand.
-See the Disaster Kit page.
+See the Disaster Kit dropdown tab, near the top of this webpage.

 What to Do During a Flood